usedbytes/picowota/README.md

 add_subdirectory(picowota)
 ```

-`picowota` (currently) connects to an existing WiFi network, so you need to
+`picowota` either connects to an existing WiFi network (by default) or
-set the SSID and password for the network to connect to.
+creates one, in both cases with the given SSID and password.

-You can either export the `PICOWOTA_WIFI_SSID` and `PICOWOTA_WIFI_PASS`
-environment variables, or set the CMake variables with the same name:
+You can either provide the following as environment variables, or set them
+as CMake variables:

 ```
-set(PICOWOTA_WIFI_SSID MyNetworkName)
-set(PICOWOTA_WIFI_PASS MyPassw0rd)
+PICOWOTA_WIFI_SSID # The WiFi network SSID
+PICOWOTA_WIFI_PASS # The WiFi network password
+PICOWOTA_WIFI_AP # Optional; 0 = connect to the network, 1 = create it
 ```

 Then, you can either build just your standalone app binary (suitable for